Haddonfield Memorial High School: Administration

 The school's principal is Tammy McHale.
 Her core administration team includes the assistant principal.

 Building layout

 The high school consists of three buildings connected by bridges on the upper floors.
 "A" and "B" buildings have two floors, and "C" building has three.

 "A," the original school built in 1926, is rectangular and has an inner courtyard framed by three classical arches.
-Student and community events are held in the courtyard, and students eat there during good weather.
-Classrooms in this section were recently refurbished with refinished hardwood floors, new lighting, and a new HVAC system.
 Language, mathematics and other academic subjects are taught here.
 "A" also contains the auditorium and the smaller of the school's two gyms.
 "B," the smallest section, includes the cafeteria, the wrestling room, and the larger of the school's two gyms.

-"C" was added in the 1970s and is home to the science department where labs were recently refurbished.
+"C" was added in the 1970s and contains the science department.
 The music department, including band and choir rooms, is on the lower floor.
-"C" also contains academic classrooms, a home economics room, a wood shop, and the library.
+"C" also contains academic classrooms, a home economics room, and the library.